Helping Injured Little Rock Motorcycle Riders

 If you or a loved one were hurt in a motorcycle accident, the Little Rock motorcycle accident lawyers at the Minton Law Firm are here to help.
 Schedule your free consultation by calling us at 501-794-0001.

 Motorcycle Accident Statistics

-National statistics from the Insurance Information Institute show there were 8.6 million motorcycles on the road in 2015.
-That year, 88,000 motorcyclists were injured and 4,976 were killed; an 8.3 percent increase over the fatalities seen in 2014.
+National statistics from the Insurance Information Institute show there were 8.7 million registered motorcycles on the road in 2017.
+That year, 89,000 motorcyclists were injured and 5,172 were killed.

 Common Causes of Motorcycle Accidents

 Most accidents are caused by motorists who simply don’t see the motorcyclist or fail to yield the right of way.

 Roughly 75 percent of motorcycle accidents involve a passenger vehicle.
 According to data from the National Highway Traffic Safety Administration (NHTSA), approximately half of the motorcycle fatalities in 2015 were caused by collisions with other vehicles.

 A staggering 41 percent of the deaths in 2015 happened when vehicles turned left in front of motorcyclists.
 Of course, motorcyclists can cause accidents too.